younlea/robot-link-forge/temp_log.md

 Note: This is NOT pure force feedforward
-  Using PD position control for stability data.ctrl = torque_history[step]
+  Using PD position control for stability
-  (Direct application of inverse dynamics forces)

-This tests: Can the actuators track trajectory with computed forces?

 Letting physics settle at initial pose...
 WARNING: Nan, Inf or huge value in QACC at DOF 4.
 The simulation is unstable.
 Time = 0.0080.